robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 name:value`, where `name` is the name of the variable without `${}` and `value` is its value.
 Several variables can be set by using this option several times.
 Only scalar variables can be set using this syntax and they can only get string values.
-Many special characters are difficult to represent in the command line, but they can be escaped__ with the :option:`--escape` option.

-__ `Escaping complicated characters`_

 .. sourcecode:: bash

    --variable EXAMPLE:value
    --variable HOST:localhost:7272 --variable USER:robot
-   --variable ESCAPED:Qquotes_and_spacesQ --escape quot:Q --escape space:_

 In the examples above, variables are set so that